christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 ![Fig.1.4](/images/Cleopatra%20VIIDynamis.png){:width="400px"}

 Fig. 1.4.
 (L) Dynamis, Queen of Bosphorus, (R) Cleopatra VII.
-There were obviously many years between the ages that she was depicted, however, even in the elder Dynamis bust you can see her lazy eye and abnormally large eyes which she was reported to have had, possibly as a consequence of inbreeding.
+There were obviously many years between the ages at which she was depicted, however, even in the elder Dynamis bust you can see her lazy eye and abnormally large eyes which she was reported to have had, possibly as a consequence of inbreeding.

 ![Fig.1.5](/images/cleopatra.png){:width="400px"}

 Fig. 1.5.
 (L) Julia Mamaea, Queen of Pontus (wife of Polemon II), (R) Cleopatra VII.
-Polemon Pythodoros, King of Pontus was Julius Caesar/Asander's regional alias (Asander and Polemon were both married to Dynamis), and if he also played the religious role of Gaius Julius Sohaemus of Emesa, Priest-King of Emesa, and Cleopatra played the regional role of Pythodorida Philometor, then Julia Avita Mamaea of Emessa would have been their daughter.
+Polemon Pythodoros, King of Pontus was a regional aliases of Julius Caesar/Asander (as Asander and Polemon were both married to Dynamis), and if he also played the religious role of Gaius Julius
+Sohaemus of Emesa, Priest-King of Emesa, and Cleopatra played the regional role of Pythodorida Philometor, then Julia Avita Mamaea of Emessa would have been their daughter.
 Do you see a resemblance?
 She